tellp() in file handling with c++ with example

 Here tellp() function returns the position of pointer then using seekp() function the pointer is shift back from n position here it shift 7 position back and then insert the content at that position .

 This article is contributed by Shivani Baghel .
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.